wilmixjemin8/CSLASH/README.md

  It also used in wide applications like creation of bills ,forms, reports..

- It is also used in Software and cloudcomputing field..
+ It is also used in Software and remote  webaplication field..